Sabrent Rocket Q 1TB Review: Great Low-Cost NVMe SSD

 The available capacities include the 1TB model that we are looking at here, as well as a 2TB version and one in the uncommon 4TB capacity.

 Sabrent Rocket Lineup Specifications

-Although it can’t compete on with current high-end TLC drives, the Rocket Q offers a higher level of performance compared to similarly-equipped rivals such as the Intel 660p/665p and Crucial P1, both of which are M.2 drives that use QLC NAND in combination with the PCIe/NVMe interface/protocol.
-Here are the specs versus other 1TB M.2 Rockets from Sabrent:
+Although it can’t compete with current high-end TLC drives, the Rocket Q offers a higher level of performance compared to similarly-equipped rivals such as the Intel 660p/665p and Crucial P1, both of which are M.2 drives that use QLC NAND in combination with the PCIe/NVMe interface/protocol.
+Here are the specs versus the other 1TB M.2 Rockets from Sabrent: